SAP-samples/teched2023-AD263/exercises/ex2/README.md

 1. Review the Process Arguments
 1. Navigate to Cloud Logging Service to see the details in local dashboard

-## Review Alert for the Exception in Cloud ALM
+## Review Alert for the Exception in SAP Cloud ALM

 ![](./images/029.png)